Work Like an Agent: Master AI in 7 Steps to Write Great Copy

 Step 2 Define the Scenario

-For a chef, working on a home stove is different from working in a commercial kitchen.
-Moreover, you need to tell it what ingredients you have that can be used for cooking.
-After all, if basic conditions are lacking, this AI chef might go off on its own.
-For AI, lacking conditions means it will fabricate them; as long as it is logically consistent, it does not care about authenticity or usability.
+For a chef, working on a home stove versus in a commercial kitchen involves different ways of working.
+Moreover, you need to tell it what ingredients you have available for cooking.
+After all, if basic conditions are lacking, this AI chef is likely to run wild.
+For it, lacking conditions means fabricating them; as long as it's logically consistent, it doesn't care about authenticity or usability.

-You need to clearly tell AI about your working environment, your state, your materials, etc. This information is the foundational condition for solving the requirement.
+You need to clearly tell the AI about your work environment, your state, your materials, etc. This information forms the foundational conditions for solving the requirement.
 For example:

-"I am writing an English article about an outing, and during the outing, I did xxxxxxx."
+"I am writing an English article about an outing.
+During the outing, I did xxxxxxx."

 Step 3 Define the Requirement

-Defining the requirement means clearly informing AI what work you need it to complete for you, which is also AI's work objective.
-Clarifying the goal avoids off-topic output.
+Defining the requirement means clearly informing the AI what work you need it to complete for you, which is also the AI's work objective.
+Defining the goal clearly avoids off-topic outputs.

-This AI chef can effortlessly handle all eight major Chinese cuisines, but which cuisine it will cook depends on which cuisines appear frequently in its training data.
-Therefore, you need to define the work objective for AI, so that if you want it to cook Shandong cuisine, it only cooks Shandong cuisine; if you want Cantonese cuisine, it only cooks Cantonese cuisine.
+This AI chef can effortlessly handle all eight major Chinese cuisines, but what dishes it will make depends on which cuisines appear frequently in its training data.
+Therefore, you need to define the work objective for the AI, so that if you want Shandong cuisine, it only makes Shandong cuisine; if you want Cantonese cuisine, it only makes Cantonese cuisine.

 "I need you to write this English article for me" rather than teaching me how to write an article.